Underclass Awards

 The Madison Brookshire Memorial Scholarship Fund was established to honor the memory of student, Maddie Brookshire ’24.
 She loved every minute she had as a John Carroll student, approaching each day with enthusiasm for learning, sharing her warm disposition with teachers and classmates, and making new friends.
 A thoughtful, kind, giving and ambitious young woman, Maddie embodied what it means to be a Patriot.
 Maddie had big dreams with detailed plans for college and a future career as an orthodontist.
 To honor her memory, this scholarship is awarded to a Freshman student with his/her own plans to pursue a career in the health sciences.

-The Drew Ann & Steve Cook Foundation Scholarship for Business & Accounting
+The Drew Ann & Steve Cook Foundation Scholarship Award

 This scholarship was established to recognize a student who has excelled in Accounting and Business courses with plans to pursue a business degree.
 In his Senior year, Steve Cook ’79 won the Accounting Award at John Carroll.
 He credits the School for a solid foundation in accounting, which led to great success in college and career.
 The purpose of this scholarship award is to recognize and provide tuition assistance to a promising student in this field and encourage him/her to continue this course of study after graduation.